wareya/BBAE/design.md

 load <type> iptr
 ternary i any any // any and any must be of the same type. compiles down to a conditional move, not a branch, except on platforms without conditional moves, unless the compiler determines that a branch would be faster.

-add i i // i and i must be of the same type sub i i // likewise for all of these mul i i // unsigned multiplication imul i i // signed multiplication
+add i i // i and i must be of the same type, OR, left is iptr and right is native-pointer-sized int (i64 or i32) sub i i // likewise for all of these mul i i // unsigned multiplication imul i i // signed multiplication

-div i i  // division by 0 produces 0
+div i i  // division by 0 produces 1
-idiv i i // division by 0 produces 0
+idiv i i
 rem i i // remainder by 0 produces 0
-irem i i // remainder by 0 produces 0
+irem i i

-div_unsafe i i  // division by 0 produces implementation-specified behavior idiv_unsafe i i // division by 0 produces implementation-specified behavior rem_unsafe i i  // remainder by 0 produces implementation-specified behavior irem_unsafe i i // remainder by 0 produces implementation-specified behavior
+div_unsafe i i  // division by 0 produces implementation-specified behavior idiv_unsafe i i // likewise
+rem_unsafe i i  // likewise
+irem_unsafe i i // likewise

-shl i i // shifts i (left) left by i (right) bits shr i i // shifts right, but at most sizeof(i_left)*8-1 bits, even if i_right stores a larger value. shifts in zero. shr_unsafe i i // implementation-defined behavior if i_right is sizeof(i_left)*8 or greater sar i i // likewise, but shifts in the sign bit instead of zero sar_unsafe i i // likewise
+shl i i // shifts i (left) left by i (right) bits. shifts in zero. shr i i // shifts right. if sizeof(type)*8 or more bits are shifted, the result is 0. shr_unsafe i i // implementation-defined behavior on bit width overflow sar i i // likewise, but shifts in the sign bit instead of zero. sar_unsafe i i // implementation-defined behavior on bit width overflow

 and i i // bitwise and
 or i i // bitwise or